lima-vm/socket_vmnet/README.md

 However, QEMU-builtin vmnet is highly likely to require running the entire QEMU process as root.

-On ther otherhand, `vde_vmnet` does not require the entire QEMU process to run as root, though `vde_vmnet` has to run as root.
+On the other hand, `vde_vmnet` does not require the entire QEMU process to run as root, though `vde_vmnet` has to run as root.

 ### How to use static IP addresses?